 Digimind can perform different types of analysis on the information that you have found and / or validated.
-To access these graphs and charts, on a tab, click on the triangle by the name of the tab to access the tab options.
+To access these graphs and charts, on a tab, click on the edit button by the name of the tab to access the tab options.
 Then click on “Add Analysis portlet” to see the menu.
 Choose the analysis that best fits your objectives by clicking on it.
 For more information on the type of graph to use, see the Graphs and Charts for Content Analysis section or the Quick Guide Graphs and Charts.

 Lists and analysis

 Some of the graphs can be combined with lists, either your own list of entities or from Digimind Find Out.

 Options for creating analysis